 Humpback Whales, created by director Greg MacGillivray, follows the majestic creatures in the waters off Hawaii, Alaska and Tonga in the South Pacific, where the population had diminished to about 250 remaining humpbacks, before hunting was banned there in the 1970s.

 This extraordinary award-winning documentary, shot on 70mm IMAX film, travels inside the world of these gracious giants and gives an up-close look at how these 55-foot, 50-ton creatures communicate, feed, play, take care of their young—and why they sing.

-Director Greg MacGillivray made To Fly!—his first IMAX theatre film—in 1976, and has been making award-winning films for over 40 years.
-He has been honored as a documentary filmmaker for his contribution to science education, and won the Lifetime Achievement Award at the New York Festivals Television & Film Awards.
+Director Greg MacGillivray made To Fly!—his first IMAX theater film—in 1976 and has been making award-winning films for over 40 years.
+He has been honored as a documentary filmmaker for his contribution to science education and won the Lifetime Achievement Award at the New York Festivals Television & Film Awards.
 He continues to produce and direct award-winning films.

 Fundamental to Scientology is a humanitarian mission that extends to some 200 nations with programs for human rights, human decency, literacy, morality, drug prevention and disaster relief.
 For this reason, the Scientology Network provides a platform for Independent filmmakers who embrace a vision of building a better world.

 DOCUMENTARY SHOWCASE debuts films weekly from award-winning Independent filmmakers whose goal is to improve society by raising awareness of social, cultural and environmental issues.